-Review the plan of care on the next page and note concerns that would need to be addressed with the clinician.
+Review the plan of care on pages 14 and 15 and note concerns that would need to be addressed with the clinician.
 Please be prepared to share.
 As a reminder, the plan of care elements to be present include at a minimum: